dacho17/laundry-system-client/README.md

         => purchase is connected to the first booking slot => Account tab looks good.
         => My booking tab looks good.
         => Activity tab looks good.
-NOTE/TODO: Retest this as it reflects the logic of the system!
+NOTE: Retest this as it reflects the logic of the system!
-    [DOING!]8.
-Deploy (dockerize)
+    +8.
+Deploy
-    [DOING!]9.
-Polish the app and make it presentable
+        - NOTE/TODO: establish CI/CD pipeline for practice, using dynamic values and good practices a good architect should use
+    +9.
+Initial bugfixing and checks
-        - After the above, recheck the behavior of the application
+        - After the above, recheck the behavior of the application => Bugs in registerLaundryAsset form:
-        - After determined fit, see how it can be deployed (& dockerized maybe)
+                [FIXED]1.
+Currency dropdown does not work.
+After changing the currency value and updating the form, no update is made
+                [FIXED]2. isOperational flag does not work. -||- [FIXED]3. selectAssetType radiobutton group does not work
+                    - asset type cannot be changed.
+The update form is made not to show this option of the form +=> proceed with testing and fixing these locally
+    10. Go through the entire app one more time.
+Check by check.
         - error handling and display
-    10. mobile number support
+        - mobile and desktop
+        - logic is sound
+    11. Polish the app and make it presentable
+        - After determined fit, deploy it with the current setup
+        - mobile and desktop
+    12. Improvements: Prioritize and decide what is to be done
+    13. Presentation

 BE:
     0. Error handling